-It’s the age-old dilemma: How are you supposed to start your own business (a full-time job itself) while holding down another job already?
-It’s hard to take that leap of faith knowing that if you leave your current job, you may struggle to pay your bills until your business starts bringing in enough income.
+It’s the age-old dilemma: You want to start your own business – a full-time job itself – but you need your current job for income.
+It’s hard to take that leap of faith knowing that if you leave your current job, you may struggle to pay your bills until your business becomes profitable.

-It’s also hard sometimes to find the time and energy to do the responsible things while also following your passion.
-As an entrepreneur myself, I’m passionate about encouraging others to take the leap.
+It can also be hard to find the time and energy to do the responsible things while also following your passion.
 Here are 5 tips (and 4 warnings) that will help give you some direction and much-needed focus.
 They can help spark the motivation and practical organization you need to make progress towards owning your own successful business.

 Identify your MISSION and COMMIT to it